ramesaliyev/8086-assembly/README.md

     // this will create .obj file from .asm (and .lst if you want) masm test.asm

-    // this will create .exe from .obj link test.obj
+    // this will create .exe from .obj (and .map if you want) link test.obj

+    // linking multiple .obj files;
+    link test.obj + test2.obj

     // if program is in type of com
     // this will convert .exe to .com